-B3.2 Building envelope ▶ 3.2.5 Wall height and inclined plane
+B3.2 Building envelope > 3.2.5 Wall height and inclined = 1

-D3.2 B3.2 Building envelope > 3.2.5 wall neight and inclined plane Obje ctives Conti rols 01 To limit the bulk, scale and visual impact of buildings as viewed from the street and from adjoining properties.
-C1 On land zoned R2 Low Density Residential and for a dwelling house, semi-detached dwelling or dual occupancy in the R3 Medium Density Residential zone: 02 To limit overshadowing of adjoining properties across side boundaries. a) the wall height is 7.2m above existing ground level; and 03 To limit overshadowing to south facing rear yards. b) an inclined plane is taken from a point 7.2m above existing ground 04 To provide acoustic and visual privacy to adjoining and adjacent buildings. level at each of the setbacks (the inclined plane is at 45 degrees from horizontal); and 05 To facilitate views between buildings. c) roof eaves may protrude into the setback if below the inclined plane.
-Refer to Figure 9.
-C2 A variation to the wall height of 7.2m may be considered where the slope of the site within the building envelope is greater than 15 degrees.
-The variation will only be considered to walls located nearest to the downslope section of the building envelope, i.e. the section with the lowest existing ground level.
-A request for a variation must demonstrate that the increased wall height is consistent with the objectives of this section of the DCP, consistent with the objectives for development within the zone in which the development is proposed to be carried out, and there are sufficient
+Obje ectives Conti rols 01 To limit the bulk, scale and visual impact of buildings as viewed from the street and from adjoining properties.
+C1 On land zoned R2 Lovy Density Residential and for a dwelling house, semi-detached dwelling or dual-occupancy in the R3 Medium Density Residential zone: 02 To limit overshadowing of adjoining properties across side boundaries. a) the wall height is 7.2m above existing ground level; and 03 To limit overshadowing to south facing rear yards. b) an inclined plane is taken from a point 7.2m above existing ground 04 To provide acoustic and visual privacy to adjoining and adjacent buildings.
+US, level at each of the setbacks (the inclined plane is at 45 degrees from horizontal); and O5 To facilitate views between buildings c) roof eaves may protrude into the setback if below the inclined plane.
+No Pri Refer to Figure 9.
+CS JOVS C2 A variation to the wall height of 7.2m may be considered where the slope of the site within the building envelope is greater than 15 degrees.
+64 NDC The variation will only be considered to walls located nearest to the downslope section of the building envelope, i.e. the section with the lowest existing ground level.

+development is proposed to be carried